Voltzz9/bronotion/Report.md

 ### 4. Google and GitHub OAuth signin.

 We implemented OAuth-based sign-in options for both Google and GitHub.
 This allows users to swiftly signin to the webapp without needing to create a new account.
 Allowing for both GitHub and Google sign-in expands the possible user base and makes the app more accessible.

+### 5. Push notifications

+The application features push notifications to alert users when a note has been shared with them.
+This ensures users stay informed about shared content in real-time.